 Our compensation committee meets periodically throughout the year.
 In addition, members of the compensation committee discuss compensation matters with our CEO and CFO and among themselves informally outside of meetings.
 In establishing the compensation levels for Radio One's executive officers, the compensation committee engages the services of a nationally recognized compensation consultant and outside counsel, and considers a number of qualitative and quantitative factors, including the competitive market for executives, the level and types of compensation paid to executive officers in similar positions by comparable companies, and an evaluation of Radio One's financial and operational performance.
-We review the compensation paid to executives at other comparable media companies as a reference point for determining the competitiveness of our executive communications.
+We review the compensation paid to executives at other comparable media companies as a reference point for determining the competitiveness of our executive compensation.
 Our peer group of radio broadcasting companies includes Citadel Broadcasting Corporation, Cox Radio, Inc., Emmis Communications Corp., Entercom Communications Corp. and Saga Communications Inc. In addition, given the diversity of our business, the compensation committee may review the compensation practices at companies with which it competes for talent, including television, cable, film, online, software and other publicly held businesses with a scope and complexity similar to ours.
-The compensation committee does not attempt to set each companison as one factor in making compensation decisions.
+The compensation committee does not attempt to set each compensation element for any executive within a particular range related to levels provided by peers.
+Instead, the compensation committee uses market companison as one factor in making compensation decisions.
 Other factors considered when making individual executive compensation decisions include individual contribution and performance, reporting structure, internal pay relationship, complexity and importance of roles and responsibilities, leadership and growth potential.